Marc-Bouche/boston-marathon-analysis/README.md

 - Classify runners as elite or non-elite based on their overall position in Data set 1 (e.g., top 5% of finishers).
 - Calculate pacing patterns of elite runners across checkpoints and determine common strategies (e.g., faster starts, steady pace).
 **Analysis:**
 - Compare the pacing patterns of elite and non-elite runners.
-- Test if emulating elite pacing strategies is feasible and beneficial for non-elite runners.
 **Outcome:** Identify pacing strategies used by top performers and evaluate their potential effectiveness if adapted for non-elite runners in training.

 ---